blockchain-group/DIRECTGO/README.md

 end
 ```

-To the structure `P.constraint`, the name of an m-file which should compute the vector of the **G06** constrain functions must be given.
+To the structure, `P.constraint`, the name of an m-file which should compute the vector of the **G06** constrain functions must be given.

 ```matlab
 function [c, ceq] = G06c(x)